• What is Copywriting?

 Can you imagine the impact of an ad that alludes to the chance of closing one’s child’s hand in a door—and then presenting a safer, easier alternative?

 Now remember, of course, as with anything in effective copywriting, you’re not tricking someone into buying by identifying their pain point.
 All you’re doing is bringing it to front of mind.
-You want someone to read your ad and be reminded that, “Oh yeah, I really do hate that!” so that the benefit is that much stronger for them.
+You want someone to read your ad and be reminded that, “Oh yeah, I do hate that!” so that the benefit is that much stronger for them.

 You want to remind your target audience of their pain point to help them understand how much better life is going to be with your product and without those frustrations.